GCBallesteros/dotfiles/nvim/README.md

 you have installed.

 ## Adding plugins
-New plugins are to be added at the top of `lua/plugins/init.lua`.
+New plugins are to be added to `lua/plugin_list.lua`.
 Each element of the `plugin` table will be passed to a packer `use` statement.
 As discussed above configurations for plugins can be either put into a separate folder in the `lua/plugins/configs` folder or you can just extend the `misc.lua` file also on that folder.

 ## Adding a colorscheme
 The colorscheme field on the `lua/config.lua` file is actually interpolated